elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Possibility to enable metrics for Cluster API in `kube-state-metrics`.
 - Add node-local-dns Grafana dashboard
 - Add gatekeeper mutation for setting seccomp profile
+- Allow drop all capabilites mutation to be disabled per service

 ### Fixed